jesse-ai/docs/docs/getting-started/docker.md

 docker pull salehmir/jesse:python38
 ```

-Now assuming that you are running Docker on your local machine (and not a VPS), you probably want to edit your project with a code editor.
+Now assuming you are running Docker on your local machine (and not a VPS), you probably want to edit your project with a code editor.

 For that reason, I'm going to create a directory named `home` on my local machine and later map it into the container's `/home` directory.
-This way, I can edit my project on either my machine (with code editor) or from within the container and changes will affect on both.
+This way, I can edit my project on either my machine (with code editor) or from within the container and changes will affect both.
 ```sh
 # to get the exact path to my local machine's home directory:
 pwd